 At Alton, learning a foreign language is considered a vital part of the curriculum as it offers insights into other cultures and civilisations as well as opening the doors to many exciting opportunities.
-It is of paramount importance that students are encouraged to speak and enjoy languages and learn the skills needed to understand and communicate effectively.
+It is of paramount importance that students be encouraged to speak and enjoy languages and learn the skills needed to understand and communicate effectively.

-All pupils study French from Year 7 and following a taster course in German and Spanish, students select one of these in Year 8.
+All pupils study French from Year 7 and, following a taster course in German and Spanish, students select one of these in Year 8.
 Latin is also introduced in this academic year.

 After studying three languages in the Lower School, pupils continue with at least one language to GCSE level.
 Modern languages are a popular choice in the Sixth Form and all three modern languages are offered.